ArthurLino/weather-app/README.md

 #### This is how it looks like
 <img alt="screenschot - main card" src="https://user-images.githubusercontent.com/74681686/134199944-1c67636e-ee16-439d-bdb1-faf4ec3b8265.png" height="512px"/>

-I am going to improve and add features to this project
+This project is not finished yet.
+I am going to improve the UI and add/improve features.